Alexey1Gavrilov/drive-constructor-site/help/about.md

 ---
 layout: default
-title: About
-showInNavBar: false
-weight: 1
 ---

-# Drive Constructor: discover the beauty and complexity of the world of standard components!
+# Discover the beauty and complexity of the systems build from standard components!

-This free online software is to help you to understand how to build systems optimal for your task.
+*Drive Constructor* is free online software is to help you to understand how to build systems optimal for your task.